 - Soft plastics

-You see all these types of lures (mentioned above) all serve a purpose.
-There would be no point chucking a deep diving lure on in shallow water, your going to lure it.
-Or surface lure fishing when the water is deep and the fish are feeding on the bottom.
+You see, all these types of lures (mentioned above) all serve a purpose.
+There would be no point chucking a deep diving lure in shallow water; you’re going to lose it.
+Or surface lure fishing when the water is deep, and the fish are feeding on the bottom.
 So how would you know they are feeding on the bottom?
 You would chuck a lure on that is going to patrol the bottom and hopefully get a take.
 It’s that simple.

 Reason 5: There Aint No Fish!

 Probably the most obvious one out there.
-But it’s not rocket science if there aint no fish you aint gonna catch.
-You could be the greatest lure fisherman to grace this planet but if there aint no fish??
+But it’s not rocket science.
+If there ain’t no fish, you are not going to catch.
+You could be the greatest lure fisherman to grace this planet, but if there is no fish?
 I think you’ve got the message.

-If you have not caught a bass lure fishing in the UK DO NOT BE DISSAPOINTED.
-No, everyone blanks if you keep going you will learn from your mistakes so keep trying new fishing marks and asking questions on the lure fishing pages on FB or even drop us a message on here.
-People spend a fare few quid on lure fishing gear, those lures are not cheap.
+If you have not caught a bass lure fishing in the UK, DO NOT BE DISSAPOINTED.
+No, everyone blanks; if you keep going, you will learn from your mistakes, so keep trying new fishing marks and asking questions on the lure fishing pages on FB or even drop us a message on here.
+People spend a fair few quid on lure fishing gear; those lures are not cheap.
 So keep at it!!